-Published on May 18, 2007
+Published on May 17, 2007

-For the third year in a row, a capacity crowd filled a Flamborough recreation hall to protest a proposal for a quarry near Campbellville.
+For the third year in a row, a capacity crowd filled the Lawson Park recreation hall to protest a proposal for a quarry in northeast Flamborough near Milburough Line.

-"That to me was a gift," Graham Flint said following the Wednesday night meeting organized by FORCE (Friends of Rural Communities and the Environment), a grassroots citizen's group that has opposed the quarry application from the start.
+"That to me was a gift," Graham Flint said following last Wednesday's meeting organized by FORCE (Friends of Rural Communities and the Environment), a grassroots citizen's group that has opposed the quarry application from the start.
 Flint, who chairs FORCE, was impressed by the show of support from area residents three years into the community's battle to quash the quarry plan.